andrewicarlson/jig/README.md

 #### [Spacing Classes](css/sass/spacing-classes.scss)

 A mixin to generate easy-to-use margin and padding classes for all and any combination of sides in multiple units (rem, em, and px).
-Demo can be found on CodePen @ http://codepen.io/CodeAnd_/full/JEwVmq/
+Demo can be found on [CodePen](http://codepen.io/CodeAnd_/full/JEwVmq/)

 # JavaScript